-Many Singaporeans aspire to own a condo or Executive Condominium (EC) at some point.
-That way, they too can have a gym, BBQ pit, and swimming pool that they’ll get tired of in a week.
-Or maybe they’re just looking at long term capital appreciation, so they can sell for a tidy profit and downgrade at retirement.
-In any event, here’s how much money you’re going to need to “go condo”.
+While close to 8 in 10 locals are living in HDB flats today, many aspire to upgrade to a condo or Executive Condominium (EC) at some point.
+That way, they too can have a gym, BBQ pit, and swimming pool at their doorstep.
+Or maybe they’re just looking to invest for long term capital appreciation or rental income.
+In any event, here’s how much money you’re going to need to buy a condominium in Singapore.

-The cost breakdown for upgrading to a condo or EC
+The cost breakdown for upgrading to a condominium

 The first thing you need to consider, when upgrading, is whether you’ll buy your condo before you sell your HDB flat, or after.

-As a Singapore citizen, you’re subject to seven per cent Additional Buyers Stamp Duty (ABSD) on your second property.
-And yes, buying a condo before you sell your flat counts as buying your second property; so on a condo that costs, say, $800,000, this comes to an ABSD of $56,000.
+As a Singapore citizen, you will be subject to 12% Additional Buyers Stamp Duty (ABSD) on your second property.
+And yes, buying a condo before you sell your flat counts as buying your second property.
+So, be prepared to fork out another $130,000 on top of the average $1.1 million condominium.

 Here’s the bad news: many banks impose a fee, if you try to pay back your home loan early.
 That’s to make up for the interest they would lose.
 Typically, the prepayment penalty is one to 1.5 per cent of the repaid amount, but it can vary with each bank.

-In the above example, say you still owe $70,000 on your home loan, at the time you decide to sell and upgrade.
-You repay the rest of this loan with the sale proceeds.
-The bank might charge you a prepayment penalty of 1.5 per cent of the $70,000 you pay back, or $1,050.
+For example, if you still owe $270,000 on your existing home loan at the time you decide to sell and upgrade.
+You repay the rest of this loan with the sale proceeds from your existing home.
+The bank might charge you a prepayment penalty of 1.5% of the $270,000, or $4,050.

 The main costs will be: